golanlevin/p5.plotSvg/documentation.md

 ## setSvgResolutionDPI

 Sets the resolution for the exported SVG file in dots per inch (DPI).
 This value is used to determine the scaling of units (pixels to physical dimensions) in the SVG output.
+The default is 96 dpi.

 #### Parameters